 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-Although previous theatres have been on the site of the iconic West End theatres, Theatre Royal Drury Lane has stood since 1812.
+Although previous theatres have been on the site of the iconic West End theatres, the Theatre Royal Drury Lane has stood since 1812.
 It is the oldest theatre site in the West End, and every monarch has visited it since it opened.
-The Theatre Royal, Drury Lane had the world’s first safety curtain.

 Its early triumph can be easily attributed to being one of only two theatres to receive royal permission to perform drama.
 Its uniquely large size helped capture his imagination, extraordinary and expensive productions were often staged.
 The theatre was the venue where people heard "Rule Britannia" and the national anthem for the first time.